What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking: Introduction

-We validate \ours{} in \textit{Honor of Kings (HoK)}, a multiplayer online battle arena (MOBA) game with tons of daily active users~\cite{hok_env_2022}.
-HoK provides an ideal testbed for three reasons: (1) its \textit{dynamic complexity} demands real-time adaptation to over one hundred heroes, team coordination, and shifting objectives during the game process; (2) \textit{quantifiable states}: the game state is formalized as JSON-structured objects including hero positions, resources, and map conditions, enabling precise reward computation; and (3) \textit{high-stakes consequences}, where a mistimed dragon attack can completely flip the game outcome between win or loss, creating a rich WIA evaluation space.
-We construct two new benchmarks for this environment: \textbf{WIA-General} and \textbf{WIA-Hardest} (See \refsec{sec:data_collection} and \refsec{sec:experiment_setup}) to assess whether our method can equip the LLMs with dynamic proactive thinking capabilities and can adjust their decision-making based on the forecasted consequences.
+We evaluate \ours{} in \textit{Honor of Kings} (HoK), a large-scale multiplayer online battle arena (MOBA) game~\cite{hok_env_2022}.
+HoK servers as an ideal testbed for three reasons.
+First, it exhibits \textit{high dynamic complexity}: players must adapt in real time to over one hundred heroes, shifting objectives, and coordinated team strategies.
+Second, it offers \textit{quantifiable states}: the game state can be encoded as JSON-structured objects with hero positions, resources, and map conditions, enabling precise and automatic reward computation.
+Third, it features \textit{high-stakes consequences}: a single mistimed objective contest (e.g., a dragon fight) can flip the match outcome, creating a rich space for WIA evaluation.
+To thoroughly test whether \ours{} can support dynamic proactive reasoning and adapt decision-making based on forecasted consequences, we construct two benchmarks in this environment (see \refsec{sec:data_collection} and \refsec{sec:experiment_setup}).